View Bernice Theiss's Obituary on mydailysentinel.com and share memories

 Funeral services will be held on Wednesday, March 27, 2019, at 2 p.m. in the Cremeens-King Funeral Home, Racine with Pastor Dewayne Stutler officiating.
 Friends may call two hours prior to the service at the funeral home.
 Private Interment will be in the Greenwood Cemetery.

-In lieu of flowers, memorial contributions may be made to Bethany United Methodist church PO Box 368 Racine, Oh.
-45771
+In lieu of flowers, memorial contributions may be made to Bethany United Methodist church PO Box 368 Racine, Ohio 45771.